-Fig. 2 - Activation condition and equivalent electrode potentials of different semiconductors.
+Fig. 2 - Activation conditions and equivalent electrode potentials of different semiconductors.
 Dashed lines correspond to water oxidation and reduction potentials.
 SHE = Standard Hydrogen Electrode

-Fig. 3 - Left axis: Spectral distribution of the solar photon flux φ.
+Fig. 3 - Left axis: Spectral distribution of the solar photon flux φ .
 The photon flux is the number of photons per unit area per unit time arriving on the semiconductor.
-Right axis and dashed line: cumulative photon flux (i.e. fraction of the photon flux with smaller wavelength).
+Right axis and dashed line: cumulative photon flux (i.e. fraction of the photon flux with equal or shorter wavelength).